PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-clientsteering.md

 After the deassociation of the client, the previous mechanism can be used to guide the client to the right AP.

+##### Other Handover Techniques: Channel Switch Announcement
+There are techniques to force a client to another AP by sending a channel switch announcement to the client without actually switching the channel.
+For example there are two APs: On at 2.4 GHz and another at 5 GHz.
+Both run with the same BSSID.
+Now the 2.4 GHz AP would send some channel switch announcement to the client that it now switches to the 5 GHz frequency.
+However, the interface won't switch the frequency but the client will switch. to the new interface which has the same BSSID.
+This is some kind of seamless handover.

 ### Hearing Map

 There are different ways to create a hearing map.
 I just describe one way of doing it.